Top Zhangjiajie Travel Tips on Food, Best Visiting Time, and Getting There

-In the northwest of Hunan province, there is a city being well known for its stunning landscape.
+In the northwest of Hunan province, there is a city being well known for its stunning landscape and some of the most beautiful mountains in China.
 Zhangjiejie, as a new-born hot destination, attracts more and more tourists home and abroad every year.
 Tourists come here to hike, to explore the Avatar world, to immerse themselves in nature, to witness the man-made wonder… We all know the natural scenery in Zhangjiajie is the highlight.
-When you are planning a Zhangjiajie tour, you may have some questions.
-How about the food?
-What is the culture in Zhangjiajie like?
-If there anything tourists can do at night?
-To find out the answers, please continue to read this article.

 Zhangjiajie Best Travel Time

 Literally speaking, the best time to visit Zhangjiajie is from April to November, and the best months are considered to be April, May, September and October, when the oddly-shaped mountains are at its most beautiful time, with mild climate.
-But, it’s important to avoid China holidays and students’ summer vacation when Zhangjiajie must be overcrowded.
+But, it’s important to avoid China holidays (e.g. China National Holiday) and students’ summer vacation when Zhangjiajie must be overcrowded.
 Knowing some weather information will be helpful to plan your Zhangjiajie tour.

-How Many Days Should you Spend in Zhangjiajie?
+How Many Days Should You Spend in Zhangjiajie?

 >> Recommended China Zhangjiajie tour packages: